 Maximizing Your Virtual Career Fair ROI (Post Event Follow Up Strategy)

 Just hosting a rock-solid virtual career fair isn’t enough; it’s an equal part of your game plan to have an outstanding follow-up strategy to continue competing for talent.
 With the pressure to acquire the best candidates at an all-time high, nurturing long-term ties with your job seeker goes a long way to master hiring, and continue reeling in best prospects.

 The next stage of your hosting responsibilities is to cast a wide net demonstrating a compelling post-event follow up to connect with job seekers, and find ways for engagement to still thrive without a hiccup.

 Step 1: Assess your new talent pool

-A virtual career fair captures pivotal attendee information during registration and tracks their event activity with precision to help measure ROI.
+A digital career fair captures pivotal attendee information during registration and tracks their event activity with precision to help measure ROI.
 This allows the hosting organization to review which industry, job types, employers, content and networking opportunities did the guests best avail to determine visitor’s preferences, in addition to assessing their overall event satisfaction.

 Step 2: Set up email campaigns

 Hosts must acknowledge attendees’ efforts and time dedicated to attending the virtual career fair.
 This can be as simple as sending out “thank you” mailers and sharing key highlights or statistics from the event proving its success (a dedicated mailer for exhibitors is also strongly encouraged).

 For the registered attendees that were a no-show, we recommend kicking off a targeted reminder email campaign mentioning that the live event may be over, however webinar replays on demand, and a highly resourceful content library are still available for job seeker utilization.

 Use an ATS to search through resumes, or use the inbuilt filters built into your virtual career platform- the goal here is to be as efficient with follow-ups as possible.